yann-yinn/nuxt-gustave/README.md

 #### Configure Gustave importers

-Then configure nuxt.config.file to use Gustave module and tell him to compile to JSON our `content/posts` directory:
+Configure `nuxt.config.js` file to use Gustave module and tell him to compile to JSON our `content/posts` directory:

 ```js
 module.exports = {